drvink/electroportis/README.md

 that a given piece of data is a pointer, the emitted source has a restriction: if the target ABI doesn't have 32-bit pointers (as N32 does), the code will compile, but immediately crash upon the first pointer dereference.
-This makes a port of any sort infeasible unless you wish to rewrite ep.c.
+This makes a port of any sort infeasible unless you wish to rewrite ep.c or set up a multilib environment.

 #### OS X

-Same issue as Linux--even though OS X still supports 32-bit binaries as of 10.9, support for them will likely be disappearing in a future version of OS X.
-Furthermore, the overengineered OS X screensaver framework loads Mach-O bundles;
-it does not simply run a binary.
-The screensaver framework is, like the rest of the system, 64-bit, so screensaver mode is impossible on OS X (unless you rewrite ep.c).
+Even though OS X still runs x86 binaries as of 10.9, who knows when support for them will disappear.
+Furthermore, the overengineered OS X screensaver framework loads Mach-O bundles; it does not simply run a binary.
+The screensaver framework is, like the rest of the system, 64-bit, so screensaver mode is impossible on OS X (unless you rewrite ep.c or come up with some out-of-process solution).

 #### Excuses

-The maintenance cost of distributing a second or third version is just too high.
-Separate OS-specific glue is needed (GLFW is unsuitable for the screensaver mode) and different build systems would be required (there is no good platform-independent build system, don't kid yourself).
-That said, it took about an hour to make a simple port to both platforms supporting single window and single full-screen modes, so if you wish to make one, do so and it will be linked to here!
+I just don't have the time to maintain ports, honestly.
+Sorry.
+I do have working code for OS X (sans screensaver capability)--if you'd like it, please mail me.

 ### About the code